arxanas/how-to-survive-eecs-281/_drafts/terminal-tips-and-tricks.md

 <kbd>Shift-/</kbd>.)

 **Jump to top/bottom**: Type <kbd>G</kbd> to go to the bottom of the file, and
-<kbd>gg</kbd> to go to the top.
-(These are also Vim keybindings.
-If you forget
+<kbd>g</kbd> to go to the top.
+(These are similar to Vim keybindings.
+If you
-which is which, try both: one is bound to perform the desired action.)
+forget which is which, try both: one is bound to perform the desired action.)

 ### Viewing command output